For a full profile of Dr. Candida Rifkind go to www.candidarifkind.com

 Rifkind, Candida.
 “The Biotopographies of Seth’s George Sprott (1894-1975).”
 Material Cultures.
 Eds.
 Jennifer Blair and Tom Allen.
 Waterloo, ON: Wilfrid Laurier UP, 2015.
 225-46.

 Rifkind, Candida.
-“Graphic Biography and the Half Lives of Robert Oppenheimer.”Biography: An Interdisciplinary Quarterly.
+“The Seeing Eye of Scientific Biography.”Biography: An Interdisciplinary Quarterly.
 Special Issue on Auto/biography in Transit.
 Eds.
 Jason Breiter, Orly Lael Netzer, Julie Rak, Lucinda Rasmussen.
 38.1 (Winter 2015): 1-22.

 Bledstein, Max.
 “Demythologizing Honest Abe: Visual Representations of Emotion in Noah Van Sciver’s The Hypo.”
 Inks: The Journal of the Comics Studies Society.
 2.3 (2018). http://inks.comicssociety.org/contents/